Endodontist vs. General Dentist – Who should perform your tooth’s root canal work?

-We'd also suggest that in cases where a tooth is vitally important from a standpoint of associated dental work, and that tooth's root canal treatment seems even remotely challenging (probably more likely in cases involving upper premolars or any molar), that referral to an endodontist as a way of helping insure the most predictable outcome makes sense.
+We’d also suggest that in cases where a tooth is vitally important from a standpoint of associated dental work, and that tooth’s root canal treatment seems even remotely challenging, that a referral to an endodontist as a way of helping ensure the most predictable outcome makes sense.

-As examples, this type of scenario might include teeth that (currently do or are planned to) support a dental bridge or removable partial denture.
-Or teeth whose replacement by an implant might be esthetically challenging.
+As examples, this type of scenario might include teeth that (currently do or will in the future) support a dental bridge or removable partial denture.
+Or teeth whose replacement by an implant might pose challenges.

 c) Retreatment success rates.

-Rates run lower on the order of 6 to 8% for conventional retreatment (just redoing the tooth's original work, the method used with most cases) and 22% when surgical intervention is needed (Elemam 2011).
+Rates run lower on the order of 6 to 8% for conventional retreatment (just repeating the tooth’s original work, the method used in most cases) and 22% when surgical intervention is needed.
+(Elemam)

 Endodontists typically use more advanced equipment.

-A part of the difference in treatment success suggested above, especially with difficult to treat teeth like molars, may have to do with the more sophisticated equipment that an endodontist typically has.
+A part of the difference in treatment success suggested by the studies above, especially with difficult to treat teeth like molars, may have to do with the more sophisticated equipment that an endodontist typically has.
 Two examples that stand out are:

-- A surgical microscope. - This instrument is used to scan the interior of the tooth in search of tiny root canals or cracks.
+- A surgical microscope. – This instrument is used to scan the interior of a tooth in search of tiny root canals or cracks.